 This API is to delete the file which will take input as user API token and file id.

 This is another API to share files or folders.
-This API will take API user token, file or folder id, and another user id and ACL Rules/set of permissions.
-This ACL (access control Rules) can be redirect or read.
+This API will take the API user token, file or folder id, another user id, and ACL Rules/set of permissions.
+This ACL (access control Rules) can be redirected or read.

-This is the API for stop sharing and it can take a user token and a name space id.
+It is the API for stopping sharing, and it can take a user token and a namespace id.
 The name space id, which we would receive from the share Files/Folder API.
-The name space the concept I will hear later and of course, a user can always list all the shared namespaces.
+The name space the concept I will hear later, and of course, a user can always list all the shared namespaces.

 Dropbox/GDrive namespace means the unique ID.
 So, we have three types of namespaces.
-This was essentially home namespace when a user X shared a file with user Y we create a shared namespace for user X and a proxy namespace for user Y and this proxy namespace points to the shared namespace.
+It was essentially a home namespace when a user X shared a file with user Y, we create a shared namespace for user X and a proxy namespace for user Y, and this proxy namespace points to the shared namespace.

-Here, Hire Java developers are going to explain the High-level design of Dropbox or Google Drive service.
-So on my right side, we have a client application and the client application itself comprises five different components.
+Here, Java developers are going to explain the High-level design of Dropbox or Google Drive service.
+So on my right side, we have a client application, and the client application itself comprises five different components.

 The watcher component in the client application is looking for all the file folder changes that are happening under the root folder that the user has specified to be shared with all the other devices and with the Dropbox/GDrive service.